venkataramireddyyarram/Assignment2-Yarram/README.md

  | Hyderabad        | Charminar         | 1 hour       |
  | Gujarath         | Statue of Unity   | 1 hour       |
  | Pondicherry      | Rock beach        | 3 hours      |

+ ***
+ # Pithy Quotes

+> Mathematicians deal with large numbers sometimes, but never in their income -- *Isaac Asimov*

+> I have only made this letter longer because I have not had the time to make it shorter -- *Blaise Pascal*